gemabrow/nvim/README.md

 - NeoSnippet
 - NERDTree

-### Support

-Will be provided, even in the unlikely scenario that it is needed.

 ### Thanks

 Thanks to all of the developers responsible for vim plug-ins everywhere, and to the developers behind Neovim.
-Additional gratitude to those listed below for taking the time to list the benefits of Neovim, and for highlighting especially useful tools in a sea of useful tools:
+Additional gratitude to those listed below for taking the time to list the benefits of Neovim.
+In a sea of useful tools, they highlighted many of those included here.

 - [Sebastian Dahlgren, "My neovim setup for Go"](https://hackernoon.com/my-neovim-setup-for-go-7f7b6e805876 )
 - [Geoff Greer, "Why Neovim is Better than Vim"](https://geoff.greer.fm/2015/01/15/why-neovim-is-better-than-vim/ )